-We now present a concrete motivating example that will be used to explain and 158 justify the heuristics and approximations used in this paper.
-This example involves 159 a remote sensing application where the goal is to learn the contents of a surveillance 160 region via repeated interrogation.
-(See Hero et al. 2008 for a more complete 161 exposition of adaptive sensing applied to such problems.)
-162
+We now present a concrete motivating example that will be used to explain and justify the heuristics and approximations used in this paper.
+This example involves a remote sensing application where the goal is to learn the contents of a surveillance region via repeated interrogation.
+(See [24] for a more complete exposition of adaptive sensing applied to such problems.)

-Consider a single airborne sensor which is able to image a portion of a ground 163 surveillance region to determine the presence or absence of moving ground targets.
-164 At each time epoch, the sensor is able to direct an electrically scanned array 165 so as to interrogate a small area on the ground.
-Each interrogation yields some 166 (imperfect) information about the small area.
-The objective is to choose the sequence 167 of pointing directions that lead to the best ability to estimate the entire contents of 168 the surveillance region.
-169
+Consider a single airborne sensor which is able to image a portion of a ground surveillance region to determine the presence or absence of moving ground targets.
+At each time epoch, the sensor is able to direct an electrically scanned array so as to interrogate a small area on the ground.
+Each interrogation